pydata/patsy/doc/expert-model-specification.rst

 .. class:: factor_protocol

     .. method:: name()

        This must return a short string describing this factor.
 It will be used to create column names, among other things.

+    .. attribute:: origin

+       A :class:`patsy.Origin` if this factor has one; otherwise, just set it to None.

     .. method:: __eq__(obj)
                 __ne__(obj)